 AQHA Convention: Are You In the Know?

 The American Quarter Horse Association is an organization that works for its members.
-Each spring, AQHA holds an annual convention to review member-submitted rule-change proposals, appoint new AQHA directors, induct new members into the American Quarter Horse Hall of Fame, present year-end awards and elect members to the AQHA Executive Committee.
-The 2017 AQHA Convention is March 17-20 at the Grand Hyatt in San Antonio.
+Each spring, AQHA holds an annual convention to review member-submitted rule-change proposals, elect new AQHA directors, induct new members into the American Quarter Horse Hall of Fame and elect members to the AQHA Executive Committee.
+The 2019 AQHA Convention is March 8-11 at the Omni Hotel in Fort Worth, Texas.

 AQHA’s Rule-Change Process